MandyHole/love-a-lab/README.md

 <p><strong>Blog/Message Board:</strong> In the future, I would add a page with a blog where I could write updates and post photos about my training journey with my Labrador puppy Daisy and allow others to submit their stories/photos for inclusion. </p>

+<p><strong>New image for Pros/Cons form background image:</strong> Whilst this image is sized properly, I realised belatedly that it wasn't quite as clear as I would have liked due to the quality of the original photo so I ideally would find or take another image that fit the size requirements.</p>

 <hr>

 ## Testing